goodnews1975/OSWalD/README.md

 **OSWaLD** sends this request to the Automation Unit of the building.
 The Automation Unit checks if there is any window open.

 If this check is ok, an **green LED** near the Off-Switch indicates all is ok.
+This is the signal for the **Home Automation Unit** that all lights can be shut off.

 If this check fails, an **red LED** blinks, also there is a **display** which shows a message like "Please close the window in the main entrance"